-Green Day is a pop/punk/alternative rock band from the Bay Area (Oakland, to be precise).
+Green Day is a Pop Punk / Alternative Rock band from the Bay Area (Oakland, to be precise).
 Around 1987, Billie Joe Armstrong (vocals/guitar) and Mike Dirnt (bass) formed the band Sweet Children; in 1988, John Kiffmeyer joined as the drummer.
 Before releasing their first LP, the band changed its name to Green Day, supposedly as an inside joke about marijuana.
 In 1990, Kiffmeyer left the band to attend college and Tre Cool joined in his place, completing the Green Day we know today.
 In 1999 Green Day gained backup guitarist Jason White, who became an official member of the band in 2012.Green Day reached its peak of popularity with the Dookie album.
 Although Insomniac and Nimrod also got a favorable reception, the band began losing popularity after 1997.
 But in 2004, Green Day made a comeback with the rock opera American Idiot.
 The album is very anti-establishment in tone and frequently criticizes President Bush, as the Iraq War was going on at the time.
 American Idiot marked a complete departure from their earlier pop/punk style and alienated a portion of their fanbase, although it also won over new fans.
-American Idiot also received controversy for being "Anti-American".
+American Idiot also received controversy for being "Anti-American," despite only a few songs having any sort of political message.
 Interestingly, the album was very popular in Europe.Green Day cites influence from punk bands such as the Sex Pistols, The Ramones, and The Clash.
 However, since the release of American Idiot, many have accused Green Day of selling out and adopting a more mainstream rock image.The band have their ownRock Band game treatment, released June 2010.

 The Boo (Billie Joe, Adrienne, Jakob)